Why do we learn Italian?

 But, most importantly, you must find ways to write, speak and listen to Italian daily.
 You improve only with repetitive use.
 In so doing, you make “friends” with the language and turn a “foreign” language into a “familiar” one.
 It is the key to successful learning.

 Why Should You Listen to Me?

 I’ve made Italian language learning a lifestyle choice.
 I went from 0 to fluency in just a few years.
 I empowered myself to master a foreign language and want to help you do the same.
 Over the past twelve years, I’ve traveled extensively in Italy and made friends and partnerships with Italian schools and language teachers all over the Italian peninsula.
 I have many tips and insights into the language and country I’ve garnered through personal experience that I’m ready to share with you.
-I’m an Italian teacher with repeat clientele, both online students and students participating in my small group language programs.
+I’m an Italian tutor and language guide with a repeat clientele of online students and those participating in my small group language programs.